-400. The following table specifies the government bond maturities that were used to derive spreads for the government bond LTAS in the past since 1 January 2016.
+G.1.1 Table 32 specifies the government bond maturities that were used to derive spreads for the government bond LTAS in the past since 1 January 2016.
 For currencies that do not appear in those tables the maturities are unchanged since 1 January 2016.
 The currently used maturities are set out in table 14 of the main text.
 Market data until (and including) 31 December 2019 was received from Bloomberg.